Symplectic Tiling Billiards, Planar Linkages, and Hyperbolic Geometry: Hyperbolic Structure

 William Thurston's paper [{\bf T\/}] constructs complex hyperbolic structures on spaces of flat cone spheres.
+See my notes [{\bf Sch1\/}] for an exposition of [{\bf T\/}].
 A special case of a flat cone sphere is the double of a convex equiangular polygon.
 The corresponding subspace sits as a totally real slice of the convex hyperbolic moduli space.
-This imparts a real hyperbolic structure on the space of convex equiangular $N$-gons that is easy to compute.
-In the next section we will give an elementary (and well known) account of a direct construction which goes not go through complex hyperbolic space.
+This imparts a real hyperbolic structure on the space of convex equiangular $N$-gons.

-Using our correspondence above we give a real hyperbolic structure to the space of equilateral $N$-gons modulo isometry.
-This method produces a more elementary hyperbolic structure then what one would get from the Kapovich-Millson correspondence.
-It also produces a more elementary structure, in the case of pentagons, that Richter-Gebert described in his talk [{\bf R-G\/}].
-The correspondence there also has a highly transcendental construction and is therefore difficult to compute.

-All the constructions identify the space of unit equilateral convex pentagons with the interior of a regular right-angled hyperbolic pentagon.
-The whole space of unit equiateral convex pentagons is a genus $4$ surface and we can use symmetry (which amounts to permuting the direction vectors in all ways) to tile this surface by $24$ hyperbolic pentagons.
-The completion is a hyperbolic genus $4$ surface.
-The degenerate pentagons are parametrized by points which lie in the boundaries of the hyperbolic pentagonal tiles.

-The hexagonal case is also quite pretty.
-We start with a regular ideal octahedron and cone the $4$ faces to the center of mass.
-This gives us $4$ smaller tetrahedra, each with $3$ ideal vertices and one interior vertex.
-We take $2$ of these small tetrahedra and glue them together along their ideal faces.
-This gives us a hyperbolic triangulal bi-pyramid with $2$ interior vertices and $3$ ideal vertices.
-Thurston's hyperbolic structure is the interior of this hyperbolic triangular bi-pyramid.
-I guess that $120$ of these pieces can be glued together to give a hyperbolic structure to the full space of unit equilateral hexagons, though I did not think this through.

-I think that the cases $N=7,8,9,...$ are also pretty, but I have not thought much about them.
-We will see below that the corresponding hyperbolic polytopes have many right-angled sides.
-Given Vinberg's Theorem on reflection groups, however, they do not generate hyperbolic lattices in general.